johnstennett24/BusinessAPIv1/README.md

     3. Make sure you have a mySQL server running on your local machine.
     4. open a new terminal and type 'dotnet build'
     5. Once you recieve a 'build succesecul' notification, type 'dotnet run'
+    6. The program will open your default browser with a Swagger page